Aminosalicylates are a group of medicines used to treat inflammation of the gut that are used to treat and prevent flare-ups of ulcerative colitis.

 Aminosalicylates may work quickly - within a week or so - to deal with symptoms that come on suddenly.
 In other cases they may be used continually to help to keep symptoms away and prevent flare-ups.

 How long is treatment needed?

 This can vary depending on the reason for treating you.
 In some people these medicines are used to treat flare-ups.
-In others they may be used on a long-term basis to keep symptoms away.
-Your doctor can advise you on this.
+In others they may be used for a long time to keep symptoms away.
+You should talk to your doctor for advice on this

 Who cannot take aminosalicylates?

 Aminosalicylates may not be suitable for people with certain liver or kidney problems or for pregnant or breastfeeding women.
 People with a known allergic reaction to salicylates, such as aspirin, should not take these medicines.
 You should also inform your doctor if you have a sensitivity to sulfonamide, a chemical used in some diuretics and anti-inflammatory medicines.